Five diplomatic rows looming over Russia's World Cup

 - Doping -

-The World Cup will come after months of controversy over the doping of Russian sportsmen and women.
+The World Cup comes after months of controversy over the doping of Russian sportsmen and women.

 They were booted from the Olympics over allegations that Russia carried out state-sponsored doping at the 2014 Sochi Winter Games.

-But a 168-member team of Russian athletes was allowed to take part in the just-completed Pyeongchang Winter Olympics under a neutral banner, and the International Olympic Committee lifted the ban last month.
+But a 168-member team of Russian athletes was allowed to take part in the just-completed Pyeongchang Winter Olympics under a neutral banner.

-Chadwick said the doping scandal had been so huge in scope that it has had the odd effect of eclipsing criticism of Russia's organisation of the World Cup.
+At those Games, "there were two or three Russian athletes who were banned, but essentially that passed off without any particular controversy when to came to Russia and doping," Chadwick said.

-"Compared to Qatar, Russia is getting a relatively easy ride," he said, referring to criticism of the hosts of the 2022 World Cup.
+The International Olympic Committee lifted the ban against Russia last month on condition there be no further doping after Pyeonchang.